mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

-* [StarCoder](https://huggingface.co/bigcode/starcoder): StarCoder is the first large model (15B) which is both *high performance* (beating the like of PaLM, LLaMa, CodeGen or OpenAI code-crushman-001 on code generation) and also trained *only* on carefully vetted data (only permissive code licences, comprehensive PII removing).
+* [StarCoder](https://huggingface.co/bigcode/starcoder): StarCoder is the first large model (15B) which is both high performance (beating the like of PaLM, LLaMa, CodeGen or OpenAI code-crushman-001 on code generation) and also trained only on carefully vetted data.

 * [Chat with Open Large Language Models](https://chat.lmsys.org/): The Chatbot Arena by FastChat enables sending a query to two LLMs in parallel and getting the answers side by side.
 The Chatbot Arena currently supports nine open-source LLMs, such as StableLM, LLaMA, Dolly, Alpaca, etc.